BrockCSC/project-series-templates/README.md

 :white_check_mark: - Ready to use

-:warning: - in progress - incomplete but stable
+:warning: - in progress - incomplete but relatively stable

 :x: - not ready to use